bhanumalhotra123/cicd_project1/learnings.md

 Now in our kubernetes cluster we need to bring manifest files from a private repository so we need to do some configurations
 cd .kube
 cat config
 Now we have to save this config in our jenkins.
 First we will need to download configFileprovider plugin in our jenkins  and then in manage jenkins section we get the option to save our config files.
 There we save this file.
+(Kubernetes continous deploy plugin is no more available.)

 ```
         stage('deploying application on Kubernetes Cluster') {